Cooked Turkey And Other Meats

-Cooked turkey will keep about 3 to 4 days in the refrigerator.
+Cooked turkey, steak, pork roasts, fish and chicken will keep about 3 to 4 days in the refrigerator.
 And about 6 months in the freezer.
 As with all food, the most important thing is to get it chilled as quickly as possible to limit bacteria growth.
 This means don't wait until the end of dinner to put food away.
-Carve the turkey and put enough for everyone out on a platter.
+Carve the turkey, chicken or roast and put enough for everyone out on a platter.
 Then refrigerate the rest right away.
 You'll want to use tightly sealed containers or storage bags to keep your turkey from drying out.
-Since your refrigerator is probably more full than usual, consider food storage containers that stack to save room.
+Consider food storage containers that stack to save room.

 Stuffing will last about 4 days in the refrigerator and 2 months in the freezer.
 Chill leftovers immediately and place in a tightly sealed container or freezer bag.